Cilpersson/ninjas-on-display/readme.md

 # What is this?

-This is a one page website displaying the employees of tretton37, it's also a code test provided by said company.
+This is a one page website displaying the employees of a company.

 ## Issues